When to Match: A Cost-Balancing Principle for Dynamic Markets: Model, Algorithm, and Main Results

 representing the aggregate cost rate across all waiting agents.
 The waiting cost parameters $\{c_i\}$ may differ across types, reflecting heterogeneous time-sensitivity (e.g., passengers may be more impatient than drivers).

-A policy $\pi$ specifies, at each arrival epoch, whether to execute a match based on the current system state.
+A policy $\pi$ specifies when to execute matches based on the arrival history, current state, and any policy-generated timer events.
 The total cost under policy $\pi$ over a horizon $[0, T]$ consists of cumulative waiting costs and matching costs:

-where $M(T)$ denotes the number of matches executed by time $T$, and $\tau_k$ is the epoch of the $k$-th match.
-When arrivals terminate at a finite time $T$, we take $J_T^{\pi}$ as our performance measure.
+where $R^\pi(T)$ denotes the number of matches executed by policy $\pi$ by time $T$.
+For the finite-instance competitive analysis, we focus on balanced complete-tuple instances.
+A finite arrival sequence is balanced if there exists an integer $K$ such that exactly $K$ agents of each type arrive.
+Since each base-model match consumes one agent of every type, such an instance contains exactly $K$ feasible complete tuples.
+Every admissible policy must eventually execute these $K$ complete-tuple matches; if a policy fails to clear all $K$ tuples, its cost is defined to be infinite.
+Otherwise, its finite-instance total cost is

+The balanced-instance requirement is a scope condition for the finite competitive analysis rather than a claim that real arrival streams are exactly balanced.
+On a finite sample with unequal type counts, agents from overrepresented types cannot be cleared by any complete-tuple timing policy unless the model adds another operational convention, such as carryover to a future horizon, abandonment, outsourcing, dummy completion, partial matching, or a terminal penalty.
+These conventions introduce additional decisions and cost terms that are separate from the timing trade-off studied in the base model.
+We therefore use balanced finite instances to compare policies on a common feasible region: both the online policy and the offline benchmark must clear the same $K$ complete tuples.
 For infinite-horizon problems, we consider the long-run average cost:

 The platform's objective is to find a policy $\pi^*$ that minimizes this cost.
-In the later analysis, we omit the subscript $T$ for simplicity and denote the objective value by $J^{\pi}$ for any policy $\pi$ and problem instance.
+Theorem~\ref{thm:main} below is a finite-instance competitive guarantee; the long-run objective provides the broader modeling benchmark for stochastic settings.